Judge: Federal Agents Lack Authority to Clear Portland Streets

 Courthouse News has also filed a declaration in the case.

-And federal agents teargassed a crowd of thousands on July 22 that included Portland Mayor Ted Wheeler.
+And federal agents tear gassed a crowd of thousands on July 22 that included Portland Mayor Ted Wheeler.

-Judge Simon found the declarations persuasive as evidence that federal agents intentionally beat, peppersprayed and shot journalists and legal observers and forced them to disperse, in spite of his restraining order.
+Simon found the declarations persuasive as evidence that federal agents intentionally beat, pepper-sprayed and shot journalists and legal observers and forced them to disperse, in spite of his restraining order.

-“In sum, Plaintiffs provide substantial circumstantial evidence of retaliatory intent to show, at the minimum, serious questions going to the merits,” Simon wrote.
+“In sum, plaintiffs provide substantial circumstantial evidence of retaliatory intent to show, at the minimum, serious questions going to the merits,” Simon wrote.
 “Plaintiffs submit numerous declarations and other video evidence describing and showing situations in which the declarants were identifiable as press, were not engaging in unlawful activity or even protesting, were not standing near protesters, and yet were subjected to violence by federal agents under circumstances that appear to indicate intentional targeting.”

-But the government has refused to identify the agents involved in such incidents, and has said in court documents that none have been disciplined.
+But the government has refused to identify the agents involved in such incidents and has said in court documents that none have been disciplined.

-Government attorney Jordan Von Bokern told Judge Simon in an Aug.
+Government attorney Jordan Von Bokern told Simon in an Aug.
 6 hearing that the federal agencies cannot say who the agents are that could potentially be held in contempt of Simon’s order.

 “Your honor, we have not been successful in identifying those agents, to the extent that the allegations refer to real events, which is still disputed,” Von Bokern said.